gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 - CEO: Wei Zhu

-<p>He has a bachelor degree in Microelectronics form Fudan University and has more than 10 years of experience in technology R&D and technology management in the Internet industry.
+<p>Mr. Wei Zhu has a bachelor degree in Microelectronics form Fudan University and has more than 10 years of experience in technology R&D and technology management in the Internet industry.
 He is a Blockchain and artificial intelligence preacher.
 He is also a growth hacker and lifelong learners.
 He founded Xinpu IT consulting, and is the country's earliest enterprise to engage in Blockchain technical consulting.
 He was the chief architect of Qihoo 360 WiFi business, Technology Director of DeNA China, and presided over R&D management of 100 million level user products.
 He is the pioneer of technological innovation advocating the restructuring of the Internet infrastructure from the protocol layer.
 He has deep research and unique insight into the theory of Blockchain, distributed computing, event tracing, Turing calculation, deep study and so on.</p>

 - CTO: Ching Zhu

-<p>She obtained the highest honors of Electronic Science and Technology University —— "Outstanding Student" .
+<p>Ms. Ching Zhu obtained the highest honors of Electronic Science and Technology University —— "Outstanding Student" .
 SHe was the founder of the chainboard. io.
 She served as the technical director of Bingjian science and technology and designed and led the research and development of wind-control integrated platform and large-scale data platform.
 She has rich experience in the design of internet and wind-control model, and the research and development of micro-service system architecture.
-In 2016, he began to lead the team to master and successfully develop the industry application based on Blockchain technology, and participate in the operation of the Blockchain project of the listed company.
+In 2016, she began to lead the team to master and successfully develop the industry application based on Blockchain technology, and participate in the operation of the Blockchain project of the listed company.
 She has served as a special technical consultant to provide architectural consulting and design to a number of listed companies and has shared the theme among several well-known technical forums as a lecturer.</p>

 - CPO: Jeremy Lan

-<p>Co-founder and CTO of Harrole, Senior Blockchain engineer.
+<p>Mr. Jeremy Lan is the Co-founder and CTO of Harrole, a Senior Blockchain engineer.
 He is interested in logic and strategic research.
 He has rich experience in internet practice and deep technical insight and has been in charge of cloud architecture design and product development in Hiscene, a well-known artificial intelligence company.
 Immersed in the Blockchain field for many years, he is familiar with the Blockchain underlying technology, multi-currency wallet and exchange, as well as all kinds of safety protection.
 In addition, he also participated in Metaverse Blockchain development and is the Core Team member.
 At present, He is actively studying the problems in the project such as scalability of blockchain and the ordering scheme of DAG partial sequence network.</p>

 - COO: Yuanfei Zhu

 - CFO: Jiang Chun

-<p>She graduated from Fudan University, and obtained a master degree in International Trade and Economics from Duke University.
-He worked as a financial analyst at Morgan Stanley in London.
-He served in the World Bank and engaged in global value chain research, and analyzed the impact of China's economic and financial policies on industrial chain upgrading and globalization.</p>
+<p>Ms. Jiang Chun graduated from Fudan University, and obtained a master degree in International Trade and Economics from Duke University.
+She worked as a financial analyst at Morgan Stanley in London.
+She served in the World Bank and engaged in global value chain research, and analyzed the impact of China's economic and financial policies on industrial chain upgrading and globalization.</p>

 <br /><br />
 ## 10. Advisors

+- Benjamin Gu

+- Yang Zhao

 <br /><br />
 ## 11. References